remance/Masendor/readme.md

 ## Army is led by more than just a king

-So many historical wargames have only one leader per army.
+So many historical war games have only one leader per army.
 Not here.
 Every unit has a leadership structure and every historical battle will have all the named people that participated in the battle.

 ![alt text](https://github.com/remance/preview/blob/main/leader.gif?raw=true)